susanliubc/Survey-form/README.md

 Freecodecamp project for survey form

-## This is the second freecodecamp projects for responsive web design.
+# This is the second freecodecamp project for responsive web design.